Mondaire Jones

-As a member of Congress, Jones was described as a rising star on the progressive wing of the Democratic Party.
-After redistricting, he sought reelection in 2022 in New York's 10th district after DCCC chair Sean Patrick Maloney chose to run in Jones's former district, but lost the primary to attorney Dan Goldman.

-He was appointed to the United States Commission on Civil Rights on January 3, 2023.
+Before his 2022 defeat, Jones was described as a rising star in the progressive wing of the Democratic Party.
+He is an advocate for Medicare for All and the Green New Deal.
+In June 2020, he supported calls to defund the police, and said that his goal in running for Congress was to "fight systemic racism".
+When first elected, he became one of the two first openly gay Black members of Congress.

+After the 2020 redistricting cycle, Jones opted not to seek re-election in the redrawn 17th district; instead, he ran for Congress in New York's 10th congressional district, located in New York City.
+He finished third in the Democratic primary.
+In July 2023, Jones announced that he would run for Congress in the 17th district (his former district) in 2024.
+He was defeated by Republican incumbent Mike Lawler in the general election.

-Early life and education
+Early life and career

 Jones was born in Nyack, New York, and grew up in Spring Valley, New York, where he was raised by a single mother, who worked multiple jobs to support him, and his grandparents.
 He graduated from public schools in the East Ramapo Central School District.

-He earned his bachelor's degree from Stanford University in 2009.
-After graduating from Stanford, Jones worked in the U.S. Department of Justice during the presidency of Barack Obama.
+Jones earned his bachelor's degree from Stanford University in 2009.
+After graduating from Stanford, He worked in the U.S. Department of Justice during the presidency of Barack Obama.
 He then earned his Juris Doctor from Harvard Law School in 2013.

-Career

 After law school, Jones worked as a law clerk for Andrew L. Carter Jr. of the U.S. District Court for the Southern District of New York.
-He also worked four years for Davis Polk & Wardwell, and one year with the Westchester County Law Department.
-Jones also provided pro bono legal aid through The Legal Aid Society.
+He also worked for Davis Polk & Wardwell for four years, and one year with the Westchester County Law Department.